Choosing between Activepieces and n8n for workflow automation comes down to five questions:

 The Community Edition is MIT-licensed and free for self-hosting, with the full core feature set.

-ZoomInfo uses a custom-quoted, seat-and-credit-based subscription model.
-ZoomInfo Lite is a permanent free tier with 10 monthly export credits and access to the B2B database.
+ZoomInfo is free to start with consumption credits based on usage.
+ZoomInfo Lite is a permanent free tier with monthly export credits and access to the B2B database.
 A 7-day free trial of the full platform is also available.
 API access is included in all relevant plans.

 Self-hosting and data sovereignty take different forms